 This points to a future that embraces the best of both worlds.
 Open-offices for employees to engage with each other.
-Plus, private spaces for those who need to get away from the noise and re-focus.
+Private spaces for those who need to get away from the noise and re-focus.

-This includes employees increasingly escaping the office altogether, as remote working becomes a reality.
+One of the biggest changes is the rise in remote-working, which is seeing knowledge workers escape the office altogether.
 And looming over all this is the growth in job automation, which may yet herald some of the biggest changes to the way we work.

 But while offices still remain a ‘thing’, it is encouraging that some of the biggest companies in the world are recognizing the importance of employee wellbeing and the role of the workplace itself.

 But while some employers are building a better workplace, there is an important factor that even the most progressive of companies can overlook.
 The views of the workers themselves.
 You know, the ones who spend vast amounts of their time in the office.